RanyAlbegWein/accidentguide-privacy/index.md

 - **Accident Documentation:** Location data, photos of the scene, audio recordings, other driver's information, timestamps, and notes

 ### Information Collected Automatically
-To improve app stability and understand usage patterns, we use the following services:
+To improve app stability, we use the following service:

 - **Crash Reports:** When the app crashes, anonymous diagnostic information is sent to help us fix bugs and improve reliability
-- **Usage Analytics:** Anonymous data about how the app is used (which features are accessed, general usage patterns)

 This automatic collection does **not** include your personal accident data, photos, recordings, or any information you enter about yourself or others involved in accidents.